parkr/MacPaper/readme.md

 Plenty to learn.
 It'll probably be fully coded in a year or so.
 Check back then.

+### Todo:
+1. Figure out why NSViews (InstapaperArticles) are black.
+2. Figure out how to make the NSWindow scroll to allow all of the NSViews to be seen.
+3. Check functionality with going to the sites, etc.
+4. Implement OAuth and read in the files.

+Plenty to keep me going.

 	Last edited: Apr 17, 2011